 Each issue introduces several words or word combinations that may be unfamiliar to students.
 These will appear in bold type the first time they are used.

-Words in this issue include: topsoil, humus, erosion, conservation tillage, pollination, stamens, pollen, pistil, stigma, perennial, biennial, precipitation, percolation, evaporation, transpiration, condensation, drupes.
+Words in this issue include: topsoil, humus, erosion, pollination, stamen, pollen, pistil, stigma, perennial, biennial, precipitation, percolation, evaporation, transpiration, condensation, drupes, high-yield, selfpollination, and cross-pollination

 Grant Opportunity